zarquon42b/zarquon42b.github.io/_posts/2016-02-29-displacement-fields.md

 title: Displacement fields in mesheR
 ---

 Inspired by the awesome Shape Modelling [MOOC](https://www.futurelearn.com/courses/statistical-shape-modelling/), organized by the University of Basel, I decided to add interpolation of displacement fields in mesheR as well.
-For smoothing, I decided for a Gaussian smoother based on the displacement vectors of the k-closest domain points (a lot of useful stuff was already there from ```gaussMatch```)
+The interpolation is calculated by using the displacement vectors of the k-closest domain points and applying a Gaussian smoothing based on the distances to the domain points (a lot of useful stuff was already there from ```gaussMatch```)

 The functions added are: